Outlier detection in network revenue management

-To create a ranked list of outlier departures, i.e. those with a non-zero sum of threshold exceedances, we assign a severity, $\theta_n$.
-A higher value of $\theta_n$ indicates the departure is more likely to be affected by extreme outlier demand, and hence should be targeted first by RM analysts.
+To create a ranked list of outlier departures, i.e. those with a non-zero-sum of threshold exceedances, we assign a severity $\theta_n$.
+A higher value of $\theta_n$ indicates the departure is more likely to be affected by extreme outlier demand and hence should be targeted first by RM analysts.

-To model the threshold exceedances, we turn to extreme value theory (EVT) -- a branch of statistics that deals with modelling rare events i.e. those that occur in the tails of the distribution.
-There are two common approaches to EVT: (i) block maxima, which examines the maximum value in evenly-spaced blocks of time e.g. annual maxima, and (ii) peaks over threshold, which examines all observations that exceed some threshold \citep{Leadbetter1991}.
+To model threshold exceedances, we turn to extreme value theory (EVT) -- a branch of statistics that deals with modelling rare events occurring in the tails of a distribution.
+Given that outliers are unusual events, which occur in the tails of distributions, EVT is a clear direction to turn to for modelling outliers -- see \citet{Hyndman2019}.
+There are two common approaches to EVT: (i) block maxima, which examines the maximum value in evenly-spaced blocks of time, e.g. annual maxima, and (ii) peaks over the threshold, which examines all observations that exceed some threshold \citep{Leadbetter1991}.
 The generalised Pareto distribution (GPD) is commonly used to model the tails of distributions in the peaks over threshold approach \citep{Pickands1975}.
-Motivated by this, we fit a generalised Pareto distribution (GPD) to the sum of threshold exceedances given in equation~\eqref{eq:z_n}.
+Motivated thus, we fit a generalised Pareto distribution (GPD) to the sum of threshold exceedances given in equation~\eqref{eq:z_n}.
 The GPD has three parameters with probability density function: